How do I get a library card?

 Printing & Copying

 Black and white (B&W) or color printing is available from any of our six public computers.
-Your pages will print at the copy machine, and cost $.10 a page for B&W and $.25 for color.
+Your pages will print at the copy machine, and cost $.10 per page for B&W and $.25 for color.
 We also have a copy machine available for public use, which can make single-sided, double-sided, or oversized (legal and 11×17) B&W or color copies.
-The copy machine also costs $.10 a page for B&W and $.25 for color.
+The copy machine also costs $.10 per page for B&W and $.25 for color.

 The library has a scanner for public use.
 Using our copier, you can scan to a flash drive or to an email address.
 Our scanner is self-serve, but library staff is happy to assist you with this service.
 Scanning is free.